Robotics-BUT/BPC-PRP/src/4_others/text/2_cpp.md

 ### Functions and Pointers

 Functions are the building blocks of C++ programs, and pointers are fundamental for memory management.
-Let’s revisit these concepts with an example."
+Let’s revisit these concepts with an example.

 ```c++
 #include <iostream>